 The Standards-Based Approach

-The decision as to whether to use a classical or standards-based approach to social studies is a personal one.
-The important thing when determining the best social studies homeschool curriculum to use is to use a balanced approach that works for you and your family.
-By combining a standards and classical approach, you can find the best of both worlds - your student will be at "grade level" for the types of knowledge, but his or her studies will also be chronological, and grounded in the studies of history.
+The decision about whether to use a classical or standards-based approach to social studies is a personal one.
+The important thing when determining the best social studies homeschool curriculum is to use a balanced approach that works for you and your family.
+By combining the standards and classical approaches, you can find the best of both worlds - your student will be at "grade level" for the types of knowledge, but his or her studies will also be chronological, and grounded in the studies of history.